-The Practical Nurse program recognizes the need to facilitate access to post-secondary education for both Aboriginal and non-Aboriginal learners.
-In order to facilitate greater participation of Aboriginal learners the Practical Nurse program has designated two seats for applicants who are Status Indian/First Nations, Non-status Indian/First Nations, Metis or Inuit.
-Should no Aboriginal applicants apply and meet the admission requirements for the designated seats, they will be released after June 1st of each year to qualified applicants on the waitlist if one exists for the program.
+The Practical Nurse program recognizes the need to facilitate access to post-secondary education for both Indigenous and non-Indigenous learners.
+In order to facilitate greater participation of Indigenous learners the Practical Nurse program has designated two seats per campus for applicants who are Status Indian/First Nations, Non-status Indian/First Nations, Metis or Inuit.
+Should no Indigenous applicants apply and meet the admission requirements for the designated seats, they will be released after June 1st of each year to qualified applicants on the waitlist if one exists for the program.

-In accordance with the Constitution Act, 1982, Part II, Section 35(2) the applicant must meet the definition of Aboriginal as an Indian, Inuit, or Métis person of Canada, or a person who is accepted by one of the Aboriginal peoples of Canada as a member of their community.
+In accordance with the Constitution Act, 1982, Part II, Section 35(2) the applicant must meet the definition of Indigenous as an Indian, Inuit, or Métis person of Canada, or a person who is accepted by one of the Indigenous peoples of Canada as a member of their community.

-Aboriginal applicants must meet the admission requirements for the program as outlined in the Academic Calendar and qualify for a designated seat by:
+Indigenous applicants must meet the admission requirements for the program as outlined in the Academic Calendar and qualify for a designated seat by:

-- Self-identifying as an Aboriginal applicant on the Application for Admission. - · Providing proof of Aboriginal ancestry.
+- Self-identifying as an Indigenous applicant on the Application for Admission. - Providing proof of Indigenous ancestry.

-Proof of Aboriginal ancestry (one of the following):
+Proof of Indigenous ancestry (one of the following):

-- Certified copy of a Status or Treaty card, Metis membership card, Nunavut Trust Certificate card, roll number or any other proof accepted by Inuit communities. - Proof that an ancestor's name has been entered in: the Indian Register according to the Indian Act, band list of an individual band or the Inuit roll. - Written confirmation of Aboriginal ancestry from Aboriginal Affairs and Northern Development Canada. - Statutory Declaration by an applicant attesting to Aboriginal ancestry with supporting documentation.
+- Certified copy of a Status or Treaty card, Metis membership card, Nunavut Trust Certificate card, roll number or any other proof accepted by Inuit communities. - Proof that an ancestor's name has been entered in: the Indian Register according to the Indian Act, band list of an individual band or the Inuit roll. - Written confirmation of Indigenous ancestry from Indigenous and Northern Affairs Canada. - Statutory Declaration by an applicant attesting to Indigenous ancestry with supporting documentation.